antmelon/nix-config/README.md

 # Rollback to previous generation
 sudo darwin-rebuild switch --rollback

-# Or select a specific generation from boot menu
+# Or select a specific generation from boot menu (NixOS)
 ```

 ## 📚 Useful Resources